All posts

 Approach 1 — Edge testing (URL-based)

-The Worker reads a cookie (or sets one if it's a new visitor), decides which variant to serve, and rewrites the request to the correct URL.
+The middleware reads a cookie (or sets one if it's a new visitor), decides which variant to serve, and rewrites the request to the correct URL.
 The browser never knows an experiment is running.

 This is best for testing whole pages or layouts: